How to Organize Access Records.

 In this lesson, we will learn about Organizing Access Records.
 Most of the text formatting options you want to use within your table and apply to the records.

 However, there are very basic formatting tools available in access when you can avail into your table directly in the sheet view.

 You can find formatting options under the Home tab on the right-hand side.
 However, these might not function quite you expect if you have experience making your document something like excel.

-Click on the field and click on formatting toolbar and apply any command.
+Click on the field and click on the formatting toolbar and apply any command.

-If you select entire column then apply any command from formatting toolbar.
+If you select the entire column then apply any command from the formatting toolbar.
 The entire column will be affected.

 It does not matter in the table it will apply to everything.

-I have to define entire formatting toolbar command by command.
+I have to define the entire formatting toolbar command by command.